JoeyFrank/Java-Swift-Language-Comparison/README.md

 # Java-Swift-Language-Comparison
-A comparison between the Swift and Java object oriented programming languages
+A comparison between the Swift and Java object oriented programming languages by Joseph Frank, Mercy Housh, Austin Sizemore, and Ian Smith

 Language purpose/genesis